SummaryRead the full fact sheet

 - If you think that you or someone close to you may have a drug or alcohol problem, speak with your local doctor or phone DirectLine on 1800 888 236.
 It’s free, anonymous, and available 24 hours.

-It is often difficult for people to recognise that they have become dependent on or addicted to alcohol or drugs.
-They may see it as a temporary situation because they are in physical pain or because they are dealing with grief or loss.
-Recognising there is a problem is the first step to dealing with a dependence or addiction.
+It is often difficult for people to recognise that they have become dependent on alcohol or other drugs.
+They may see it as a temporary situation because they are in physical pain or because they are dealing with a difficult situation such as grief, loss, anxiety or trauma.

-Asking for help when you first suspect you have a problem is important so that you can get support to make changes early.
-If you think you have an addiction, speak to your local doctor or call DirectLine on 1800 888 236 as soon as possible.
+Asking for help when you first suspect you have a problem is important so that you can get support to make changes.
+The earlier you reach out the better – but it’s never too late.

-Some signs that you may have an alcohol or drug problem are:
+Some signs that you may have an alcohol or other drug problem are: